NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Field-Spectra/explore_field_spectra.md

     #View(field_spectra_info$siteCodes$availableDataUrls)

-We can see that there are data available at 14 sites, as of 2023.
+We can see that there are data available at 14 sites, as of the end of 2023.

-Now that we know what data are available, let's take a look at one of the sites: <a href="https://www.neonscience.org/field-sites/rmnp" target="_blank">Rocky Mountain National Park (RMNP)</a> in Colorado.
-We'll use data from this site to demonstrate some exploratory analysis you might start with when working with the field spectral data.
-To load this field spectra data directly into R, you can use the `neonUtilities::loadByProduct` function, specifying the data product ID (dpID) and site.
-Since this product is collected fairly infrequently, to date there is only one collection per year of this for a subset of sites, so specifying the year-month in addition to the site is not necessary.
+Now that we know what sites have this field spectral data, let's take a look at one of the sites as an example - <a href="https://www.neonscience.org/field-sites/rmnp" target="_blank">Rocky Mountain National Park (RMNP)</a> in Colorado.
+We'll use this site to demonstrate some exploratory analysis you might start with when working with the field spectral data.
+To load this data directly into R, you can use the `neonUtilities::loadByProduct` function, specifying the data product ID (dpID) and site.
+Since this product is collected fairly infrequently, to date there is only one collection per year of this for the subset of sites shown above, so specifying the year-month in addition to the site is not necessary.
 This data is not too large in volume, so it should be fine to set the option `check.size=FALSE`.